Know these cash advance realities before hitting the ATM for a costly credit card advance.

 You always have to pay more for convenience, and grabbing cash charged to your credit card from the nearest ATM is no exception.
 So, how much will you pay for convenient cash?

-According to major credit bureau Experian, your credit card company may charge up to $20 or more in upfront fees when you take a cash advance.
 If your cash advance transaction is at an ATM, the bank you withdraw money from may also charge its own service fee.

 2. Brace yourself for a higher interest rate